Diksha-Maurya/Website-Cloning-Tool/README.md

-# Orchids SWE Intern Challenge: AI Website Cloner
+# Website-Cloning-Tool - AI Website Cloner

-This project is a submission for the Orchids Software Engineering Internship Challenge.
 It's a web application that takes a public website URL, scrapes its content (including JavaScript-rendered parts), and then uses a Large Language Model (Google Gemini) to attempt an aesthetic clone of the original website in HTML.

 ## Project Overview